MerosCrypto/Meros/docs/RPC/Current/Merit.md

 ### `getDifficulty`

 `getDifficulty` replies with the current difficulty.
-It takes in zero arguments and the result is a string of the difficulty.
+It takes in zero arguments and the result is an int of the difficulty.
+This should NOT be used by miners, as the difficulty is multiplied for new miners. `getBlockTemplate` is guaranteed to return the difficulty that a Block would be checked against.

 ### `getBlock`